-The value at risk of the interest rate risk (including the interest rate risk of the trading book) for Addiko Group per 31 December 2023 is EUR 1.1 million (YE22: EUR 2.3 million).
-The interest rate gap profile for Addiko Group contains all interest-rate-sensitive items (assets, liabilities and off-balance-sheet items in the non-trading book) which are either contractually fixed, floating or based on behavioural assumptions.
+The value at risk of the interest rate risk (including the interest rate risk of the trading book) for the Addiko Group per 31.
+December 2024 is EUR 2.4 million (YE23: EUR 1.1 million).
+The interest rate gap profile for the Addiko Group contains all interest-rate-sensitive items (Assets, liabilities and off-balance-sheet items in the non-trading book) which are either contractually fixed, floating or based on behavioural assumptions.
 The stochastic cash flows are illustrated using uniform Group standards as well as local models for country-specific transactions.
 All interest sensitive items in the balance sheet are taken as the basis for calculating economic value and earnings-based measures, as well as other measures of IRRBB, based on the interest rate shock and stress scenarios.
 Any non-interest-sensitive items are not comprised in the interest risk calculation but dealt with in association with other risk factors, such as the participation risk.

-The methodology of regulatory interest risk calculation is based on the EBA Guidelines on the management of interest rate risk arising from non-trading activities (EBA/GL/2018/02) and the Guidelines on IRRBB and credit spread risk arising from non-trading book activities (CSRBB).
+The methodology of regulatory interest risk calculation is based on the EBA Guidelines on the management of interest rate risk arising from non-trading activities (EBA/GL/2022/14) and the Guidelines on IRRBB and credit spread risk arising from non-trading book activities (CSRBB).

-Regulatory requirements state that impact on EVE (Economic Value of Equity) of a sudden parallel +/-200 basis points shift of the yield curve in total own funds may not exceed 20.00%, with the relevant risk estimation at 4.07% on 31 December 2023 versus 1.08% on 31 December 2022.
-Under the EVE of scenarios 1 to 6 as set out in Annex III of EBA/GL/2018/02 and the final draft RTS (Regulatory Technical Standards) on IRRBB supervisory outlier tests (SOT - Supervisory Outlier Tests), the impact may not exceed 15.00% of Tier 1 capital, with the relevant risk estimation at 4.83% on 31 December 2023 versus 3.42% on 31 December 2022.
+Regulatory requirements state that impact on EVE (Economic Value of Equity) of scenarios 1 to 6 as set out in Annex III of EBA/GL/2022/14 and the final draft RTS (Regulatory Technical Standards) on IRRBB supervisory outlier tests (SOT - Supervisory Outlier Tests), may not exceed 15.00% of Tier 1 capital, with the relevant risk estimation at 5.64% at 31.
+December 2024 versus 4.83% at 31.
+December 2023.